Steam Deck compatibility

 Filters

 DeckFilter turns a Steam library or wishlist into a shorter list you can use on the couch.
-First I want to know whether a game feels right on the Deck.
+First I want to know whether a game feels right on Steam Deck.
 Then the rest of the decision can happen naturally: how much time I have, what it costs, whether people like it, and whether I can play it the way I want.

 Library filters